A mother and her premature baby waiting for a retinopathy of prematurity screening at Binh Dinh hospital in Vietnam

 Retinopathy of Prematurity: Causes, Symptoms and Treatment

-Retinopathy of prematurity is a potentially blinding eye disease that affects premature infants and is the leading cause of blindness among children worldwide.
-It's particularly prevalent in Latin America & South East Asia where more premature babies are being saved, but few hospitals have the skills & resources to deliver the care needed.
+Retinopathy of prematurity is a potentially blinding eye disease that affects premature infants and is a leading cause of blindness among children worldwide.
+It's particularly prevalent in Latin America and South East Asia where more premature babies are being saved, but few hospitals have the skills and resources to deliver the required care.

 Read below to find out more about this blinding condition and discover what our teams are doing to help combat retinopathy of prematurity and help babies see the world around them.